wip3l/elasticTransService/README.md

 HDFS based file storage can store massive amounts of data files;

-Common media files such as videos, text, and images support online preview.
+Common media files such as videos, text and images support online preview.

 ## 3.Getting Started